axingjia/Journey_to_marketing/README_Intro_to_marketing.md

         Understand the Opportunity--> Market Strategy: Specify the Value-->Marketing Mix: Create the Value--> Implementation & Evaluation: Realize the Value

+        Understanding the opportunity
+                Environmental Analysis
+                * External Environment: 1.
+Macro; 2.
+Consumer; 3.
+Industry; 4.
+Competitive
+                * Internal Environment: 1.
+Current strategy; 2.
+Organization; 3.
+Skill & Resources; 4.
+Preferences

+                SWOT Analysis
+                * SWOT summary
+                * Strategy matrix

+                Other Analysis

+                Marketing Theory, Concepts, Principles

+        Marketing Strategy: Specify the value
+                Marketing Objectives

+                Target Market: 1.
+Segmentation; 2.
+Profile analysis; 3.
+Targeting

+                Positioning: 1.
+Strategic orientation; 2.
+Differentiation; 3.
+Defendability; 4.
+Brand personality

+        Marketing Mix: Create the Value
+                Product: 1. objectives; 2.
+Concept; 3.
+Product line; 4.
+Service strategy; 5.
+Branding; 6.
+Package & label

+                Pricing: 1.
+Objectives; 2.
+Policy; 3.
+Price point & tactics; 4.
+Terms & conditions

+                Distribution: 1.
+Objectives; 2.
+System; 3.
+Channel management; 4.
+Supply chain management

+                Communication: 1.
+Audience & Objectives; 2.
+Approach; 3.
+Key messages/tactics; 4.
+Communication mix; 5. budget & Allocation; 6.
+Implementation

+        Implementation & Evaluation: realize the Value
+                Plan the Implementation: 1.
+Action plan; 2.
+Task schedule; 3.
+Benchmarks; 4.
+Contingency plan; 5.
+Research plan; 6.
+Budget

+                Evaluation: 1.
+Financial analysis; 2.
+Cost-benefit analysis; 3.
+Recommendation

+                Execute the Plan

+                Measure Performance

 ##### Understand the Opportunity
 * **Marketing decisions start with understanding the situation, or context, in which the decision need to be made.** **Situational analysis** involves identifying opportunities to create value for the organization by creating value for customers.
-First, it involes understanding factors relating to **the markets in which an organization competes**, such as understanding general trends in that market, consumer or organizational buying
+First, it involes understanding factors relating to **the markets in which an organization competes**, such as **understanding general trends in that market, consumer or organizational buying behavior, industry dynamics, and the strategies and likely reactions of competitors**.
+The marketing decision makers need to assess factors relating to **their own organization and their ability to create value and compete effectively in those markets**.
+These internal factors include **understanding the relative effectiveness of their current marketing strategy, their resources, competencies, and expertise, and the values or mission of the organization**.

+##### Specify the Value: Market Strategy
+* Marketer make marketing strategy decisions to achieve the objectives of their organization, which usually include both **financial objectives (such as a particular profit target)** and **marketing objectives (such as sales targets or market share targets)**. **Once the marketing and other objectives are developed, the organization develops a marketing strategy aimed at achieving those objectives**.
+* The **most critical** decision marketers make in developing marketing strategy is **the selection of the specific group of customers** on which they will focus their customer value creation efforts. [def] A market segment is **a distinct group of customers within a large market who have similar needs, wants, preferences, and behaviors, who seek similar product solution, and whose needs differ from other customers in the larger market**.
+Parents with young children, for example, typically seek different entertainment products than teenagers and young adults.
+* [def] Market segmentation is **the process of dividing the overall market into groups of consumers who are sufficiently similar within the group to want a similar value offer and different enough from other groups to want a different value offer than those other groups**.
+The challenge is to identify groups with real differences in underlying needs, wants, preferences, behaivors, and opinions about value.
+Consequently, detailed segment profiles of each group msut be developed that specify these differences and other characteristics of the group that will help marketers design and present a valued offer.
+For example, one way the Levi Strauss lices up the market is in terms of age segments--this makes sense, since different age group have different purposes. **Business-to-busienss markets** are someimtes divided into segments using characteristics such as type of business, decision-making criteria, size, or sales volume, if these characteristics reflect differences in the needs, wants, or behaivours of organizations.
+* Marketers weigh each of the segments in terms of **profitability potential against a number of factors**, including **the organization's ability to create value and satisfy the needs of the segments**, **their goals and resources, and their ability to compete effectively against other offering**.
+On the basis of this analysis, the organization decides whether it will focus on a single segment or on several segments.
+The chosen market(s) become the organization's target market(s) toward which it directs its marketing efforts.
+For example, Hewitt is an outsourcing cojmpany that has decided to focus exclusively on the needs of the human resources professional.
+As the ad for Hewitt illustrates, it offers tailored solutino in HR areas such as talent, benefits, payroll, health care, retirement.